Understanding dying

 To bring the person comfort:

-• simply spend time with them
+• Simply spend time with them

-• touch their arm or hold their hand
+• Touch their arm or hold their hand

-• speak to them – even if they don’t respond, they may recognise your voice and be soothed by it
+• Speak to them – even if they don’t respond, they may recognise your voice and be soothed by it

-In the final stages, breathing pattern may change again, with long pauses between breaths.
+In the final stages, their breathing pattern may change again, with long pauses between breaths.
 Also, the abdomen may rise and fall instead of the chest.

 If you’ve experienced breathlessness yourself, you may be worried that the person is frightened and fighting for breath, but it is not thought that breathing changes at the end of life cause distress.

-difference.
+• Just sitting quietly and holding the person’s hand can make a real difference.
 Don’t worry if you are not actively doing anything: your presence alone will bring comfort

 • Medication which breaks up the mucus could be appropriate – see the section on medication below for more information